Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 the hoops of configuring variant usage first, and once again things could not work out of the box.
-So we went with the next best thing: requiring package configuration to specify namespace ordering; after all, package authors are also in good position to tell which variants are the most beneficial.
+So we went with the next best thing: requiring package configuration to specify namespace ordering; after all, package authors are also in good position to specify which variants are the most beneficial.

 However, no reason to stop at namespace.
 After all, a specific package may want to point out, say, that their AES-NI variant is more beneficial than